 While you’ll find Panama Canal cruises scheduled throughout the year, most embarkations occur between October and April.
 Note that rainy season runs from March through the end of November but you’ll encounter beautiful weather in December.

 Cruise Lines That Sail the Panama Canal & Central America

 Nearly every cruise line offers Panama Canal cruises, especially since it’s an ideal way to reposition their ships when the Caribbean and Mexico cruise seasons are over.
-Look for voyages by Carnival Cruises, Celebrity Cruises, Cunard Cruises, Disney Cruises, Holland America, Norwegian Cruises, Oceania Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Cruises and Seabourn Cruises.
+Look for voyages by Carnival Cruises, Celebrity Cruises, Cunard Cruises, Disney Cruises, Holland America, Norwegian Cruise Line, Oceania Cruises, Princess Cruises, Regent Seven Seas Cruises, Royal Caribbean Cruises and Seabourn Cruises.

 How to Get to the Panama Canal & Central America

 Many Panama Canal cruises begin (or end) in a Florida port like Fort Lauderdale, Miami, or Tampa and debark on the West Coast in a city like Los Angeles, San Diego, Seattle in the United States or Vancouver, Canada.
 Depending on your flight connections, it takes 19 or more hours to fly from Sydney to Seattle and at least 21 hours to fly to Fort Lauderdale.

 There are three different types of Panama Canal cruises from which to choose.
 Here’s a synopsis of each so you can determine which is the best match for your interests.